euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ## Account Status Checks

 Account status checks are implemented by vaults to enforce liquidity checks.
-Vaults should expose an external view `checkAccountStatus` function that will receive an account and this account's list of enabled collaterals.
+Vaults should expose an external `checkAccountStatus` function that will receive an account and this account's list of enabled collaterals.
 If the account has not borrowed anything from this vault then this function should return `true`.
 Otherwise, the vault should evaluate application-specific logic to determine whether or not the account is in an acceptable state, either returning `true` or failing by returning `false` (or throwing an exception).

 ### Collateral Validity